 Burning a material that is central to maintaining soil fertility and tilth in organic soils would be incompatible with organic production systems.
+Carbon should be in the soil, not in the air.

 Ash from manure burning should remain on §602.